About Us

 Bob Ford

-Bob serves as the interim director for the Hatchie River Conservancy.
-As a retired US Fish and Wildlife Service officer, he has dedicated his career to the Hatchie River's environmental concerns.
-An expert birder, enthusiastic hiker, and outdoor aficionado, Bob will share his knowledge about nightjars during a Facebook Live event, guide an intermediate birding hike in the Lower Hatchie National Wildlife Refuge, co-lead the Quail Walk at Turner Game Birds, and deliver a lecture on songbird migration and endangered species.
+Bob serves as the interim director of the Hatchie River Conservancy.
+As a retired US Fish and Wildlife Service Officer, he has dedicated his career to the Hatchie River's environmental concerns.
+An expert birder, enthusiastic hiker, and outdoor aficionado, Bob will share his birding experience with us throughout the bird festival as a guide on many of our bird hikes.

 Park Manager, Fort Pillow State Historic Park